 The quality of the work performed at the embryological laboratory is also worth asking about – is anyone auditing the lab?
 What are the quality control measures in place?
 Does the lab submit their results for review to some sort of authority?

 And speaking about the lab – what about the vitrification or freezing of cells?
-It is, after all, an operator-dependant procedure; that means that the results can be wildly different depending on who actually does the deed.
+It is, after all, an operator-dependent procedure; that means that the results can be wildly different depending on who actually does the deed.
 Only experienced embryologists should perform the procedure.
 If you’re interested in a clinic, ask about their survival rates and who performs their vitrifications.

 Professor Papanikolaou also tackled a common concern among patients – namely, the quality of the eggs received from donors.
 According to a study performed in the United States, 65% of eggs received from donors are aneuploid.
 Some patients who decide on egg donation think it’s going to be a magic bullet that will make them pregnant outright.
 The data shows that won’t be the case in the majority of cases, however.

 IVF is still a game of odds – doctors generate as many embryos as possible with the expectation that at least a third of them will be euploid.
 Commonly, in egg donation scenarios, oocytes retrieved from a single donor are split between two recipients.
 With an average of fifteen eggs retrieved per cycle, seven eggs are assigned to a patient, a third of which will result in euploid embryos.
 This means only one or two viable embryos per cycle!
 Fortunately, we can skew the odds in our favour using modern testing procedures, such as PGT-A. Unfortunately, genetic testing is not a standard part of embryo selection yet; for now, embryos are still selected using morphological parameters.
 The falling costs and rising availability of PGT-A, however, may change that in the coming years.